On a conjecture of Huang--Lian--Yau--Yu: Introduction

 In the last section, we give an application of the main theorem.
 We prove the existence of a certain special points, called ``rank one points'' in the moduli space of Calabi--Yau intersections in a Grassmannian.
 These are the points where the solution rank of the Picard--Fuchs equations equals one.
 That is, all, but one, period integrals of the canonical differential \(\Omega\) (of the Calabi--Yau complete intersections) become singular.
 These points are the candidates of the so-called ``large radius limits'' in the story of mirror symmetry.

 For the ease of exposition we shall be using cohomology instead of homology.
 Everything about homology can be deduced by taking duality.

 {} \textbf{Acknowledgment.} We are grateful to Professor Shing-Tung Yau, the director of CMSA, for his steady encouragement.
 We would like to thank Shuai Wang and Chenglong Yu for useful communications.
+We would like to thank the anonymous referee for his/her careful reading and useful comments.
 We also thank CMSA for providing a pleasant working environment.
 The presented work is supported by the Simons Collaboration Grant on Homological Mirror Symmetry and Applications 2015-2022.